Florida State Park in Lakeland

-Colt Creek State Park covers a total of 5,067-acres and is centered in the heart of Central Florida’s Green Swamp Wilderness Area just north of the Withlacoochee River.
-Visitors can hike or horseback ride on more than 12-miles of marked that meander through and around several of the park's natural communities, including pine flatwoods, cypress domes and hardwood hammocks.
+Colt Creek State Park covers 5,067-acres and is in the heart of Central Florida’s Green Swamp Wilderness Area, which is just north of the Withlacoochee River in Lakeland.

 Camping at Colt Creek State Park